mse150s20/p2-kinetics/README.md

 A plot will appear if everything is working correctly.

 # Figures Showing Our Code Output Here
+Data/idaho_infection.csv.png
+A graph of the numer of infections vs time on a logarithmic scale.

 # Information About Idaho Infection data
 idaho\_infections.csv is the place where we're consolidating the infection vs. time data.